The Pine Barrens: Another Side of New Jersey

 There are no sounds but birdsong and water, alternately lapping the sides of the canoe or tinkling over the rocks.
 We drift along with the current or paddle to avoid the sand banks or any number of obstacles usually encountered on river trips-here and there a submerged log, the pilings of a long-gone bridge.

 While there are plenty of opportunities for kayaking rivers that twist and turn, we have chosen a part of the Wading River guaranteed to provide lots of leisure, with places to stop for bathing, hiking, picnicking and plain daydreaming.
 There’s just enough current to keep it interesting and plenty of sandy banks on which to pull in.
 For serious hikers, the Batona Trail runs almost 50 miles through the Wharton State Forest, the largest single tract of land within the State Park System.
-Today, however, we are satisfied with picnicking, reading the good books we’ve brought along with us, and practicing our photographic skills, and having some delicious food.
+Today, however, we are satisfied with picnicking, reading the good books we’ve brought along, practicing our photographic skills, and having some delicious food.
 If we had carried drinks and fruit juices in a jerry can holder along with us, our meal would probably have been more appetizing.

 The play of sunlight on tea-colored water is designed to relieve stress.
 Its reddish brown color comes from tannic acids in the Atlantic white cedar and from naturally occurring bog iron that once formed the basis of a thriving industry here.
 Batsto Village was an industrial center for iron and glassmaking from 1766 to 1867.